 Why Liam Fray thinks Courteeners' St. Jude still connects with their fans

-The Courteeners frontman spoke to Radio X about the album and how it resonated with young people in the '00s.
+The Courteeners frontman on how the ban'ds debut album resonated with young people in the 2000s.

 Today marks 14 years since Courteeners' St. Jude was released on 7 April 2008.

 It was of course the band's debut album, and included tracks such as Cavorting, What Took You So Long? and the anthemic Not Nineteen Forever.

 The album was a critical and commercial success, taking Liam Fray and co to number 4 on the UK Album Chart.

 Why was St. Jude so well-loved and received at the time?
 And how much of the album can they thank for their loyal fanbase?
 The frontman has an idea or two.
 Find out what he thinks here.

 Why does Courteeners' St. Jude still connect with their fans?

 Speaking to Radio X ahead of the album's 10th anniversary, Liam Fray told John Kennedy: "I don't know why, but we did somehow connect with people on that record."